Generative Engine Optimization (GEO): The Complete Guide for 2025

 The only sustainable GEO strategy is to actually be authoritative.

 Revised helps with the citation piece.
 We find domains with existing backlinks from Wikipedia, Reddit, Hacker News and other high-trust sources, then redirect that authority to you.
-It's not artificial link building - it's capturing genuine authority that already exists in the ecosystem.
+It's not artificial link building.
+It's capturing genuine authority that already exists in the ecosystem.

 When your site has backlinks from the same sources AI trusts most, you become hard to ignore.

-Common GEO Mistakes to Avoid
+Common GEO mistakes

 Ignoring traditional SEO.
 The data is clear: if you're not ranking in organic search, you won't be cited by Google's AI.
 GEO builds on SEO, not around it.
 Fix your technical issues first.
 Build your domain authority.
 Then layer on GEO tactics.